RobertDuenner/Digital_Coevolution/README.md

 break the simulation.
 You can for example set how many host populations should be simulated.
 And how large they should be.
 Or how virulent the parasite should be.
-If you specify too large host populations and a too long duration.days at the same time, the simulation will take a very long time and produce a very large result data set.
+If you specify too large host populations and a too long “duration.days” at the same time, the simulation will take a very long time and produce a very large result data set.
 How long a run of the simulation actually takes is anyones guess, as that depends heavily on the abilities of your local machine.
 Best would be to start small and